Prime and Zoom Lenses

 While a super zoom is a good lens to get started with (since it gives you a wide range of photographic opportunities) once you discover what you love to photograph, then I recommend getting a specialty zoom that just covers the range you use the most.

-Lens Hunt Example
+Finding a Lens Example

 In Step 1, I introduced you to Chris, who's looking for a good lens to photograph his son's little league games.